catfxngs/mio-scripts/README.md

 ![knuckles](knucklesmi.png)![klonoa](klonoami.png)

-**This is a collection of scripts and tools intended for my boyfriend's use!**
+**This is a collection of scripts and tools intended for my partner's use!**

 - Simplifying basic tasks
 - Linux system maintenance